redis/redis-benchmarks-specification/docs/fullsync-channel-benchmarks.md

 changing it changes both the transfer path and where CPU work occurs.
 Preserve the parent-forwarding specifications as separate controls.

+Run these cases only against server builds supporting `repl-rdb-channel`.
+An older build rejects the parameter at startup; it is deliberately not silently skipped or measured with a different transfer path.
+The compiler variant name does not guarantee that the selected server commit supports this setting.

 The two replica loading policies (`disabled` and `on-empty-db`) are complete configuration comparisons.
 Diskless loading may negotiate compression/checksum bypass even when those settings are enabled in the parent's configuration.